vtexdocs/dev-portal-content/docs/guides/Integration-Guides/payments-integration-guide/split-payouts-on-payment-provider-protocol.md

 ```

 ### Complete Refund Stage

-[block:callout]
-{
-  "type": "info",
-  "body": "There is no change in the normal complete refund payload."
+> ℹ️ There is no change in the normal complete refund payload.
-}
-[/block]

 See below an example of the complete refund request: